 How Long Do I Have to Enjoy Asparagus?

+There are many states that grow asaparagus that you can buy at your local farmer’s market.
 So when your local asparagus season begins how long do you have?
 It all depends on the climate.
 Some areas might get 8-12 weeks worth, some more like 4-6 weeks.
 It depends on temperature extremes.
 If you are in an area that heats up quickly, like in the Midwest than the season will be shorter than say in an area of California that maintains temperature for an extended period in the late winter to early spring.
 The best answer you can get to this question is to ask a local asparagus farmer as it varies from year to year.

 What About White Asparagus?